 - not enough cells were collected or they could not be seen clearly enough

 - inflammation was present

-- the vial (tube the sample is put in) has expired
+- the vial (tube the sample is put in) has expired or has been damaged

-An inadequate result does not mean there is something wrong.
 Talk to your GP or nurse if you have any questions.

-If you receive 3 inadequate results in a row you will be referred for a colposcopy.
+If you receive 3 inadequate results in a row, you will be referred for a colposcopy.